rstudio/bookdown.org/content/archive/internal/robertkck-i24c-website.md

 pinned: false
 ---

-This website serves to illustrate the findings of the policy contribution ‘An approach to identify the sources of low-carbon growth for Europe’ and allows a deeper dive into the underlying data.
+This website serves to illustrate the findings of the policy contribution ‘An approach to identify the sources of low-carbon growth for Europe’ and allows a deeper dive into the underlying data. [...]
+This website serves to illustrate the findings of the policy contribution “An approach to identify the sources of low-carbon growth for Europe” (Zachmann 2016) and allows a deeper dive into the underlying data.
+The website is focused on presenting figures and deliberately only offers short descriptions and interpretations.
+The research underlying this report has been financially supported by the  ...